sandnabba/rgb_candlestick/README.md

 * Make the number of candlestick LEDs dynamic (support for 7 LED candlesticks).
 * Implement basic light patterns in the Arduino code so that it can run without a dedicated controller.
-* Implement a GET function in the API so that the web app can retrieve the current state of the candlestick.